Odell Willis

-Odell Willis (born December 28, 1984), nicknamed "The Mayor of Swaggerville" is a professional Canadian football defensive end who is currently a free agent.
+Odell Willis (born December 28, 1984), nicknamed "the Mayor of Swaggerville", is a professional Canadian football defensive end who is a free agent.
 He was most recently a member of the Toronto Argonauts of the Canadian Football League (CFL).
 He was signed by the Spokane Shock as a free agent in 2007.
 He played college football for the West Georgia Wolves.
 Willis has also played for the Huntington Heroes, Peoria Pirates, Green Bay Blizzard, Calgary Stampeders, Winnipeg Blue Bombers, Saskatchewan Roughriders, Edmonton Eskimos, and BC Lions.

 College career

 Willis played four seasons for the University of West Georgia and totaled 126 tackles, 20.5 sacks and six forced fumbles for the Wolves.
 He was twice named an All-Gulf South Conference selection.

 Professional career

 af2 and AIFA

 Willis was assigned to the Spokane Shock of the af2 on July 19, 2007.
 He signed with the Huntington Heroes of the American Indoor Football Association in January 2008 and played for the team during the 2008 season.
 He played for the Peoria Pirates of the af2 later in 2008.
 In July 2008, he was traded to the Green Bay Blizzard.